Mohammad-Nikmard/Minimal-Messenger/README.md

  - **Chat Features** : User can send message and see who is he/she sending the message to.
  - **Themes** : Dark and Light themes are used in the application and both are persistant with bloc state management and sharepreferences.

+## Dependancies
+  - firebase_core
+  - cloud_firestore
+  - firebase_auth
+  - flutter_spinkit
+  - chat_bubbles
+  - shared_preferences
+  - flutter_bloc
+  - get_it

+## Project Setup
+To run the application do the following :

+ 1. Clone the repository or download it.
+ 2. Open the project in Android Studio / VScode.
+ 3. Build and run the app on an Android emulator or physical device by your choice.